 Kieran's work has been recognized by the American Advertising awards, the Global Trend Triumph awards, and countless film festivals.
 His assistant editing credits include the 2018 Tribeca Film Festival pick, Maine, and programming on TLC and UP networks.
 He has freelanced as an editor for notable ad agencies in New York City.

 He is a runner, space/tech nerd, and self-proclaimed North Carolina enthusiast.
-He currently works as a senior filmmaker on Red Hat's internal creative agency in Raleigh, NC.
+He currently works as art director of video on Red Hat's internal creative agency in Raleigh, NC.